Limited Special Collectors Ultimate Edition / Film

 Sometimes, Disney also released pricey box sets of the Diamond Editions.
 Snow White had one containing a book and some drawings and pins, and The Lion King had 3-D, Blu-ray, DVD, and Digital Copy versions packaged with DVD and Blu-ray copies of the sequels inside a drum.

 Disney still goes out of their way to make special chain-specific versions of their Blu-rays/DVDs.
-Enchanted and Frozen, for starters, each came with Target-exclusive DVDs containing exclusive bonus features.
-The Diamond Editions and followup Walt Disney Signature Collection also gave Target exclusive right to sell digibook versions of the movies in these video lines, packaging the discs inside storybooks of the films.
+For starters, Enchanted and Frozen each came with Target-exclusive DVDs containing exclusive bonus features, and various DVD/Blu-Ray combo packs have digibooks sold only through them.

 Disney is fond of doing a variation on this before the movie is even out on video: They're the owners of Hollywood's El Capitan Theater, and screenings of their movies there usually feature a bevy of bonus stuff that you'd never see at any other venue.
 Beyond the sheer appeal of seeing the movie in a huge, ornate movie palace, they usually open several days early, have the El Capitan decked out in decorations themed to the film, feature a special live appearance by character(s) from the featured movie, and for an extra fee, you can eat breakfast with a character before your screening.
 Needless to say, tickets are rather high-end.
 This is probably the only instance of a Limited Edition that really is limited; once the movie exits theaters, you probably won't ever see that extra stuff again.